Spicy Thai chicken wings rocking the flavours of sweet chilli sauce, lemongrass, fish sauce, basil & dried mint then baked in the oven.

-I love wings, I don’t care what are on them I will not stop eating until there are none left.
-These sticky spicy Thai wings are my latest obsession!
+I love wings, I don’t care what is on them I will not stop eating until there are none left.
+These sticky spicy Thai chicken wings are my latest obsession!

-This recipe plays with those classic buffalo chicken wing ideas and introduces Thai influences like sweet chilli sauce and lemongrass.
+This recipe plays with common hot wing or buffalo wings ideas and introduces Thai influences.
+Flavours like sweet chilli sauce, fish sauce, mint, basil and lemongrass.

-I am certainly not afraid of fried food as my proper crispy fried chicken wings demonstrate, but these bad boys are oven-baked.
+I am certainly not afraid of fried food as my proper crispy fried chicken wings demonstrate, but these chicken wings are oven-baked.

 It makes them a little less of an indulgence but no less of a star in the flavour department.